codeforamerica/vita-min/README.md

 You can upload them to the correct S3 bucket with the task `rake flow_explorer:upload_screenshots`

+### Translations

+We use Transifex for translations.

+You can run `bin/tx pull` to download the latest translations from Transifex.
+Engineers will need an account within Transifex.

 ## Deploying the Application 🚀☁️

 Notes on deployment can be found in [docs/deployment](docs/deployment.md).